UBC-DSCI/introduction-to-datascience-python/source/viz.md

 In {numref}`can_lang_plot_legend`, the points are colored with the default `altair` color palette.
 This is an appropriate choice for most situations.
 In Altair, there are many themes available, which can be viewed [in the documentation](https://altair-viz.github.io/user_guide/customization.html#customizing-colors).
-To change the color scheme, we add the `scheme` argument in the `scale` of the `color` encoding to indicate the palette we want to use.
+To change the color scheme, we add the `scheme` argument in the `scale` method of the `color` encoding to indicate the palette we want to use.

 ```{index} color palette; color blindness simulator
 ```